Chiefs owner Clark Hunt mulls Arrowhead’s future as Royals consider downtown ballpark

-KANSAS CITY, Mo. — The Kansas City Chiefs have been playing at Arrowhead Stadium since 1972.
+KANSAS CITY, Mo.
+(WDAF) — The Kansas City Chiefs have been playing at Arrowhead Stadium since 1972.

 But with the Kansas City Royals eyeing a move to downtown, the Chiefs may be doing so as well.